FREQUENTLY ASKED QUESTIONS

-For incoming 9th graders (current 8th graders at a Catholic elementary school in the fall of 2016), CEF applications must be submitted through the Catholic elementary school principal.
+For incoming 9th graders (current 8th graders at a Catholic elementary school in Fall 2018), CEF applications must be submitted through the Catholic elementary school principal.
 CEF does not accept applications directly from students or families.
 Families should check with the student's current elementary school for CEF deadline.

 Q: When are financial aid recipients notified?

 A: CEF awardees will receive a financial aid notification letter directly from CEF in March.
 For incoming 9th graders, BMHS will include tuition assistance awards in the acceptance letters.
 Current BMHS students will be notified of awards in July.

 Q: Does an application for financial aid affect the admissions decision?

 A: The admissions committee is unaware of students’ financial circumstances when reviewing applications for admission.
 In no way does a student’s financial circumstance affect his/her acceptance to Bishop Montgomery High School.

 Q: Who can I contact if I have further questions regarding the financial aid application process?

 A: Please contact: Mary Ann Guzman, BMHS Tuition Manager, at (310) 540-2021 x242 or firstname.lastname@example.org.